101 Things to do in India

 33. Feel the Vibe at Durga Puja

 When writers referred to India as a country with many colors, they actually meant it literally.
-Durga Puja is one of the most colorful festivals of India and is a must do thing to do in India East.
+Durga Puja is one of the most colorful festivals of India and is an experience one must have in Eastern India.
 Scores of people can be seen jiving to roaring drum beats, and reveling in the moment.
 Like every other festival of India, there are lip smacking delicacies to be had on Durga Puja too.
 Don’t miss out on traditional Bengali sweets.

 A ride in the toy train of the hills is a scene right out of a children’s story book.
 The train chugs along the meandering paths of the hills, letting you take in the views of the majestic Himalayas in the background.